Chapter Bylaws

 A Working Group shall establish its own internal democratic structure, including the election or appointment of two stewards — subject to approval by the EC — who will be the official points of contact for internal chapter bodies and Officers.
 Stewards are responsible for keeping the Executive Committee and the Regular Meetings of the Local Chapter informed on the Working Group’s activities.

-ARTICLE IX.
-Caucuses.
+ARTICLE X. Caucuses.

 Section 1.
 Definition.

 A Caucus is a subgroup of the Local Chapter consisting of at least five (5) members in good standing with national DSA.
 New caucuses will be approved by the Executive Committee, after which they will be self-governed.
-The Executive Committee may vote to dissolve a Caucus if it found to be in violation with the principles of the Local Chapter or DSA National.
+The Executive Committee may vote to dissolve a Caucus if it is found to be in violation of the principles of the Local Chapter or DSA National.
 Caucuses may be defined by geography, work site, constituency (e.g., labor, minority, feminist), function, or area of political work (e.g., peace action, environmental movement).

 Section 2.
 Youth Sections.